Authentication

 Creating API Tokens

-Generate a personal access token from your workspace settings page.
+Generate a personal access token from Settings > Account > API Tokens.
 Tokens can be scoped to one or more workspaces.
 If your token has access to multiple workspaces (or all workspaces), every request must include an X-Workspace-Id header identifying the workspace the request targets.

 If your token is scoped to a single workspace, the header is optional and will be auto-resolved.